 Almost every worker in Fairburn is eligible for workers’ compensation benefits if they become injured on the job.
 From the first day of employment, this is your right.
 Workers’ compensation should offer medical care, a regular paycheck, and more if you get hurt at work.
-Although it’s the law for you to receive these benefits, many injured workers turn to a Fairburn workers compensation lawyer if their employer or the insurance company looks for ways to minimize their claim.
+Although it’s the law for you to receive these benefits, many injured workers turn to a Fairburn personal injury lawyer if their employer or the insurance company looks for ways to minimize their claim.

 Workers’ compensation is not a perfect system.
 If you experience trouble getting the benefits you legally deserve, the attorneys at John Foy & Associates will fight for your rights.
 We have been helping injured workers with their claims for over 20 years.
 To discuss your own case with one of our experienced and compassionate workers comp lawyers, call (404) 400-4000 or contact us online to schedule a FREE consultation.

 What to Know about Workers Compensation in Fairburn

 Workers compensation, or workers comp for short, was set up with two purposes in mind:

 - Making sure injured workers get the care and compensation they need and

 - Preventing employers from getting sued if a worker is hurt on the job

 To make this happen, almost every employer in Fairburn must carry workers comp.
 Your employer purchases the policy as a type of accident insurance.
 In Georgia, benefits from workers’ comp are paid by a private insurance company.
 In other states, benefits are sometimes paid through a state-run workers comp fund.